Join us in Tokyo and Online for AGen2023!

 Sustainability, Energy & Environment Section

-Dr June Henton, Auburn University, USA
+Dr June Henton, Auburn University, United States

 Fan Li, LePing Social Entrepreneur Foundation & Stanford Social Innovation Review (SSIR), China